Team

 Shafique

-Shafique Shamji, Board Secretary
+Shafique Shamji, OCINet CEO & Board Secretary

 Shafique Shamji is currently the President and CEO of the Ontario Clinical Imaging Network (OCINet).
 OCINet is an independent, not-for-profit corporation sponsored by Ontario Health in April 2022 with the merger of three diagnostic imaging repositories (i.e., HDIRS, NEODIN, SWODIN).
 OCINet enables the secure storage and retrieval of millions of image records across multiple repositories; supports hundreds of hospitals and independent health facilities; and connects thousands of physicians, and specialists province wide.
 This seamless and authorized sharing of clinical imaging supports the movement and treatment of patients, reduces repeat scans and harmful radiation exposure, and decreases wait times and overcrowding.